 At present, the Max Planck Institute for Biophysical Chemistry comprises 13 departments and 20 research groups, each with its own focus.
-With more than 800 staff members - including about 400 scientists - it is not only but is also unique in its inter- and multidisciplinarity covering a wide range of research areas.
+With more than 800 staff members - including about 400 scientists - it is not only one of the largest institutes of the Max Planck Society, but is also unique in its inter- and multidisciplinarity covering a wide range of research areas.